zachkurfirst/zachkurfirst/README.md

 In my previous roles at Ultra Music Festival and Mana Common, I took on projects that gave me valuable experience in marketing's technical landscape, such as managing the development and launch of over 20 website domains, and serving as project-lead for a mobile app that gained over 250,000 downloads.

-I'm excited to now merge my marketing expertise with my newfound technical skills as I pivot into the dynamic world of software engineering!
+I'm excited to now merge this expertise with my newfound technical skills as I pivot into the dynamic world of software engineering!

 🌐 <a href="https://zachkurfirst.netlify.app/" target="_blank" rel="noreferrer noopener">Visit my portfolio</a>